MPI - Message Passing Interface

 Off-site MPI information

-- The MPI Home page provides general information about MPI.
+- The MPI Home page (not maintained since MPI 2.0) provides general information about MPI.

 - Development of the standard is done by the MPI Forum.